eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/datawriter.rst

      - :ref:`Times <pubtimes>`
      -
    * - ``<unicastLocatorList>``
-     - List of default input unicast locators. |br| It expects a :ref:`LocatorListType`.
+     - List of input unicast locators. |br| It expects a :ref:`LocatorListType`.
      - ``Locator``
      -
    * - ``<multicastLocatorList>``
-     - List of default input multicast locators. |br| It expects a :ref:`LocatorListType`.
+     - List of input multicast locators. |br| It expects a :ref:`LocatorListType`.
      - ``Locator``
      -
    * - ``<throughputController>``